 We climb a set of stairs that lead to the second floor and the bedroom I use as my office.
 The steps creak under Ken’s weight.
-He’s a 50-something, 200-plus pounder with feet three or four sizes bigger than mine, who lumbers, albeit with a certain purpose.
+He’s a fifty-something, two-hundred-plus pounder with feet three or four sizes bigger than mine, who lumbers, albeit with a certain purpose.

 “You ever have this place tested for termites?”
 Ken asks me, stopping to press his heel onto one of the steps, making it creak in rhythm.

 “No.” I look down to find his eyes.
 “Should I?”